LibreOffice/core/static/README.wasm.md

 # Support for Emscripten Cross Build

-This subdirecctory provides support for building LibreOffice as WASM, with the Emscripten toolchain.
+This subdirectory provides support for building LibreOffice as WASM, with the Emscripten toolchain.

 You can build LibreOffice for WASM for two separate purposes: 1) Either to produce a WASM binary of LibreOffice as such, using Qt5 for